almereyda/awesome-starred/README.md

 - [GreenInfo-Network/nyc-crash-mapper-etl-script](https://github.com/GreenInfo-Network/nyc-crash-mapper-etl-script) - Extract, Transform, and Load script for fetching new data from the NYC Open Data Portal's vehicle collision data and loading into the NYC Crash Mapper table on CARTO.
 - [localcode/localco.de](https://github.com/localcode/localco.de) - The Local Code site, running on Django
 - [mnlipp/CoCy](https://github.com/mnlipp/CoCy) -
-- [formspree/formspree](https://github.com/formspree/formspree) - Easy HTML form without PHP or JavaScript
+- [formspree/formspree](https://github.com/formspree/formspree) - The successor to this repository is actively maintained at https://formspree.io.
+Its source code is not available
 - [kmonsoor/embedX](https://github.com/kmonsoor/embedX) - Generate embeddable HTML or JavaScript code for a online content from its URL in single step
 - [hjimce/Depth-Map-Prediction](https://github.com/hjimce/Depth-Map-Prediction) - Depth Map Prediction from a Single Image using a Multi-Scale Deep Network
 - [simonw/datasette](https://github.com/simonw/datasette) - An open source multi-tool for exploring and publishing data